ankana26/Face_Recognition/README.md

 - Detecting Faces in Videos: There are scripts to detect faces in videos.
 One script processes a single video, while another script processes a group of videos and saves the output videos with detected faces in a specified folder.
 - Recognizing Faces: The repository includes scripts for recognizing faces using Fisher Face Recognition.
 These scripts load known face images, train a recognition model, and then recognize faces in unknown images.

+#Instructions to Run the Code
+Follow these instructions to run the code:

 - The rquired installation need to be performed in google colab.
   - installations required
   pip install opencv-python